 With the Head Conservator, recommend, develop, and prioritize treatment, preventive, and housing solutions for individual items and collections, with a focus on the conservation of bound material, as part of collection management, digitization, exhibition, and instruction

-Treat and house a broad range of rare library and archives materials, with a of condition concerns, using a variety of techniques and materials, with a focus on the conservation of bound materials
+Treat and house a broad range of rare library and archives materials, with a full-range of condition concerns, using a variety of techniques and materials, with a focus on the conservation of bound materials

 Participate in digitization projects including assessment of treatment, handling, and equipment needs